 type of loose, light indoor footwear, late 14c., agent noun from slip (v.), the notion being of a shoe that is easily "slipped" onto the foot.
 Compare slip (n.2).
 Old English had slypescoh "slipper," literally "slip-shoe."
 By 1580s as characteristic of something you beat a child with as a disciplinary punishment.
 Related: Slippered.
 Also in creature-names, such as slipper-limpet (1828), slipper-shell (1825).

 Entries linking to slipper

-From mid-14c. with senses "lose one's footing," "slide out of place," "fall into error or fault."
-Sense of "pass unguarded or untaken" is from mid-15c.
-That of "slide, glide" is from 1520s.
-Transitive sense from 1510s; meaning "insert surreptitiously" is from 1680s.
-Related: Slipped; slipping.
-To slip up "make a mistake" is from 1855; to slip through the net "evade detection" is from 1902.
-To let (something) slip originally (1520s) was a reference to hounds on a leash; figurative use "allow to escape through carelessness" is from 1540s.
+To slip on "put on (clothing, etc.) loosely or in haste" is from 1580s; to slip off "take off noiselessly or hastily" is from 1590s.
+To slip up "make a mistake, err inadvertently" is from 1855; to slip through the net "evade detection" is by 1829 (for slip through the cracks see crack (n.)).
+To let (something) slip originally (1520s) was a reference to hounds on a leash; figurative use for "allow to escape through carelessness" is by 1540s.

 in numerous and various senses from slip (v.), late 13c. as a surname.
 The meaning "sloping landing place for ships between wharves or a dock" is by mid-15c.
 The meaning "act of slipping" (as walking on ice) is from 1590s.
 The meaning "mistake, fault, blunder," especially if minor or unintended is from 1570s.

 The sense of "woman's sleeveless garment" (1761) is from notion of something easily "slipped" on or off (compare sleeve).
 Originally an outer garment; in 20c. of a sleeveless undergarment or petticoat.